 Suffolk Mind encourages people to connect with each other this Christmas after continued decline in mental wellbeing

-Suffolk Mind is encouraging people to connect with one another this Christmas after research shows a continued and concerning decline in people’s mental wellbeing.
+Suffolk Mind is encouraging people to connect with each other this Christmas after research shows a continued and concerning decline in people’s mental wellbeing.

 The latest report from Suffolk Mind shows that around 70% of people in Suffolk are still not, on average, meeting their emotional needs.
 This means more than two out of every three of us are experiencing stress and are at risk of mental ill health.